Skip to content

 • Use the flame graph to inspect full sampled stack context before deciding which call path is responsible.

-• The latest allocation acceptance screenshot shows the current wide layout and selected-frame panel.
+• The latest allocation acceptance screenshot shows the current wide layout with Allocation Summary, Top allocating paths, Top self allocating frames, and flamegraph context.

 Real allocation profile analysis